 When you get an email with a killer subject line, you can’t help but check it out, right?
 The first step towards getting your pitch noticed is ultimately the subject line.
 It has to be so catchy and intriguing that the reader can’t go another second without reading the contents.
 Shock them or target their pain point.
 Either way, make sure it stands out and doesn’t go unnoticed.

-After the reader is hooked from the subject line, it’s time for the first sentence to reel them in.
+After the reader is hooked by the subject line, it’s time for the first sentence to reel them in.
 This is where the reader decides if they will keep on reading further.
 You can ask a question, state a fact, offer a limited deal, etc. It all comes down to the tone of voice and audience-specific preferences.

 The last thing you want is for your PR pitch to come off as a scam.
 This is why you need to write in a professional manner.
 Write a proper greeting, pay attention to grammar, and avoid typos at all costs.